Ion beam analysis: Biomedical elemental analysis

 Gold nanoparticles have been recently used as a basis for a count of atomic species, especially with studying the content of cancer cells.
 Ion beam analysis is a great way to count the amount of atomic species per cell.
 Scientists have found an effective way to make accurate quantitative data available by using ion beam analysis in conjunction with elastic backscattering spectrometry (EBS).
 The researchers of a gold nanoparticle study were able to find much greater success using ion beam analysis in comparison to other analytical techniques, such as PIXE or XRF.
 This success is due to the fact that the EBS signal can directly measure depth information using ion beam analysis, whereas this cannot be done with the other two methods.
 The unique properties of ion beam analysis make great use in a new line of cancer therapy.

 Cultural heritage studies

-Ion beam analysis also has a very unique application in the use of studying archaeological artifacts, also known as archaeometry.
+Ion beam analysis also has a unique application in the use of studying archaeological artifacts, also known as archaeometry.
 For the past three decades, this has been the much preferred method to study artifacts while preserving their content.
 What many have found useful in using this technique is its offering of excellent analytical performance and non-invasive character.
 More specifically, this technique offers unparalleled performance in terms of sensitivity and accuracy.
 Recently however, there have been competing sources for archaeometry purposes using X-ray based methods such as XRF.
 Nonetheless, the most preferred and accurate source is ion beam analysis, which is still unmatched in its analysis of light elements and chemical 3D imaging applications (i.e. artwork and archaeological artifacts).